vi-bulchandani/smart-lab/README.md

 - This same vector is retrieved from Firestore at regular intervals and used in the facial recognition in pi/laptop running the TFLite model.
 - The app allows you to see the environment sensing history of the Lab through a set of scalable graphs and set the minimum and maximum temperature on the ThingSpeak Channel.

+Note: As of now, the entry logs and person count are not being sent to the server from the face recognition host (pi/laptop).
+But the backend on the server and the app has been implemented.

 -------------------------------------------------------------

 ## Purpose of the code files